Mortgages for seniors on Social Security in 2023

 Mortgage companies need to verify that you can repay a home loan.
 Usually, that means looking at monthly income based on W2 tax forms.
 But most seniors won’t have a regular monthly cash flow to show lenders.

 For those in retirement, lenders will often consider 401(k)s, IRAs, and other retirement account distributions for mortgage qualifying.
-They’ll also consider Social Security income, pension, and income from investments.
+They’ll also consider Social Security income, pension, and investment income.

 However, borrowers need to prove these funds are fully accessible to them.
 You can’t qualify based on retirement accounts or pension unless you can draw from them without penalties.